nalej/docs/docs/onpremise/metallb.md

     bgp-communities:
       # no-export is a well-known BGP community that prevents
       # re-advertisement outside of the immediate autonomous system,
-      # but people don't usually recognize its numerical value. :)
+      # but people do not usually recognize its numerical value. :)
       no-export: 65535:65281

 ```